Posts tagged to 'General operating support'

 on April 15, 2007

-In the latest salvo in the decades-long debate surrounding program and general operating support, a new report from the National Committee for Responsive Philanthropy charges:
+In an ongoing salvo in the decades-long debate surrounding program and general operating support, a 2007 report from the National Committee for Responsive Philanthropy charges:

 The grantmaking practices of a significant part of the foundation sector may be crippling small community-based and other...